 To achieve the digital transformation (DX) strategy, which is the core of our new business model, we have been actively hiring specialists such as data scientists and engineers to strengthen our human resources base.
-Furthermore, with a focus on developing leaders who can promote our DX strategy, we conducted DX training for all executive officers in fiscal 2020.
-We will further enhance the development of leaders and specialists to lead our DX in the future.
+Furthermore, we focus on developing leaders who can promote our DX strategy.